Conflict Mapping

 September 10, 2018On September 6th, 30 students from the University of Antwerp ‘Mine to Finger’ Summer School on diamonds participated in a responsible sourcing workshop organised by IPIS.
 They explored the upstream context of the diamond supply chain in Central African Republic (CAR) and the Democratic Republic Congo (DRC) using IPIS webmaps.
 They engaged in a critical and nuanced discussion on various due dilig

-Open Data Getting Started using Excel
+Open data – Getting started using Excel

 August 27, 2018Since 2009, the International Peace Information Service manages a database on mining site visits in eastern DR Congo.
 Since January 2017, IPIS publishes the data it has collected over the last decade on its Open Data page.
 This tutorial explains how to get started with the IPIS Open Data if you are using Microsoft Excel.
 Other documentation to this data includes an Open Data FAQ & Dictionary p